dingyiyi0226/notes/vnc.md

 #### Start session by service file

+Create the service file by `systemctl edit --user --force --full x0vncserver.service`
-Put the service file at `~/.config/systemd/user/x0vncserver.service`
+or simply create the file at `~/.config/systemd/user/x0vncserver.service`

 Start this service by `systemctl --user start x0vncserver`